nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all events in Focuris
-2. Focuris shows all events
+2. Focuris shows all current events

     Use case ends.